azhao1981/have-fun-with-machine-learning/README.md

 is BSD-licensed Python web app for training neural networks.
 While it’s possible to do everything DIGITS does in Caffe at the command-line, or with code, using DIGITS makes it a lot easier to get started.
-I also found it more fun, due to the great visualizations, real-time charts, and other graphical features.
+I also found it more fun, due to the great visualizations(可视化), real-time charts(图表), and other graphical(绘画) features.
 Since you’re experimenting and trying to learn, I highly recommend beginning with DIGITS.

 There are quite a few good docs at https://github.com/NVIDIA/DIGITS/tree/master/docs, including a few [Installation](https://github.com/NVIDIA/DIGITS/blob/master/docs/BuildDigits.md), [Configuration](https://github.com/NVIDIA/DIGITS/blob/master/docs/Configuration.md), and [Getting Started](https://github.com/NVIDIA/DIGITS/blob/master/docs/GettingStarted.md) pages.
-I’d recommend reading through everything there before you continue, as I’m not an expert on everything you can do with DIGITS.
+I’d recommend reading through everything(通读) there before you continue, as I’m not an expert on everything you can do with DIGITS.
 There's also a public [DIGITS User Group](https://groups.google.com/forum/#!forum/digits-users) if you have questions you need to ask.

-There are various ways to install and run DIGITS, from Docker to pre-baked packages on Linux, or you can build it from source.
+There are various ways to install and run DIGITS, from Docker to pre-baked(预焙) packages on Linux, or you can build it from source.
 I’m on a Mac, so I built it from source.

-**NOTE:** In my walkthrough I've used the following non-released version of DIGITS from their Github repo: https://github.com/NVIDIA/DIGITS/commit/81be5131821ade454eb47352477015d7c09753d9
+**NOTE:** In my walkthrough(预排工作) I've used the following non-released version of DIGITS from their Github repo: https://github.com/NVIDIA/DIGITS/commit/81be5131821ade454eb47352477015d7c09753d9

-Because it’s just a bunch of Python scripts, it was fairly painless to get working.
+Because it’s just a bunch of Python scripts, it was fairly(相当地) painless to get working.
 The one thing you need to do is tell DIGITS where your `CAFFE_ROOT` is by setting an environment variable before starting the server: